-Follow us on Facebook or join the Fort Collins Trail Runners list to get additional updates on local training and social runs.
+Follow us on Facebook or join the Fort Collins Trail Runners group to get additional updates on local training and social runs.
 Additional details about Gnar Runners training runs will also be posted on our blog here.

 We will announce opportunities for Never Summer 100k group preview runs and volunteer trail work at State Forest State Park later in the spring.
 As a stepping stone to prepare for the 100k, we highly recommend running the Quad Rock 50.
 Anyone who completes the Quad Rock 50 will be fit and strong enough to finish the 100k.

 Quad Rock 50 & 25 Training

 There will be a course preview training run on April 23rd, beginning and ending at the Soldier Canyon trailhead (the race start/finish).
 All abilities are welcome to attend and we will have many local runners attending to guide those coming in from out of town, but please also print a map from the Course Map page and bring with you.

 Fees: No registration is required.
 Runners are responsible for their own park entrance fee ($7 day use per car if you don’t already have an annual state park pass.
 Carpooling strongly recommended.)